komalrathore0521/Sweet_Shop_Management_System/README.md

  * cd backend/

-* Install the backend dependencies(needed):
+* Build and Run:
+Use your build tool to compile and run the Spring Boot application:

+#### If using Maven
+./mvnw spring-boot:run

+#### If using Gradle
+./gradlew bootRun

 **Configure your environment variables.
 Create a .env file in the backend/ directory with the following content (adjust values as needed):**

 PORT=8081
-# Add your database connection string and any other secrets here
+### Add your database connection string and any other secrets here

+**Database Configuration:**
+Open the src/main/resources/application.properties (or application.yml) file and update the PostgreSQL connection details:

+spring.datasource.url=jdbc:postgresql://localhost:5432/sweet_shop_db
+spring.datasource.username=your_db_user
+spring.datasource.password=your_db_password
+spring.jpa.hibernate.ddl-auto=update
+spring.jpa.show-sql=true

+(Note: You will need to create the sweet_shop_db database in your PostgreSQL instance.)

 **Start the backend server:**

 The backend should now be running and listening for requests on http://localhost:8081.

 * Step 3: Frontend Setup
 Open a new terminal and navigate to the frontend directory (e.g., the project root or frontend/).